 To track all supported AWS resources, in the All resources category, do the following:

 Check and Record all resources supported in this region to track configuration changes for every supported type of regional AWS resource.

 Check Include global resources to include any types of global AWS resources (e.g. AWS IAM) to the existent list of supported resources.

 To track only a subset of the available resources, in the category of the Specific type, select the preferred resource(s) available in the dropdown list.

-Step 4: Under Amazon S3 Bucket* section designates the S3 bucket that will receive the service configuration history and configuration snapshot files.
+Step 4: Under the Amazon S3 Bucket* section designates the S3 bucket that will receive the service configuration history and configuration snapshot files.
 This data can be used later with the AWS Config console timeline or a 3rd-party tool.
 Select one of the following options based on your needs:

-Create a new bucket - to use a brand new S3 bucket for storing the configuration history data.
+Create a new bucket - use a brand new S3 bucket for storing the configuration history data.

 Choose a bucket from your account - to use an existing S3 bucket.

 Choose a bucket from another account - to use an existing bucket from another AWS account.
 Ensure that the selected S3 bucket grants access permissions to AWS Config.